Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Two materials differing slightly in size were used for the chemise and slipcase.
 Most, including the special copies 1-50, were covered in pale grey-blue “laid” paper, a quality material with a finely ribbed appearance.
 The spine carries the title, author and illustrator in black type.
 A variant material resembled parchment, with red borders and red spine letters reading “W.S.
 Churchill – Savrola.”
 The variant seems to be a late change, since my “parchment” copy is number 826 and my blue-grey copy is 166.

-Two such copies are known.
-In the first, copy 69, Collot signed the sketch in pencil and numbered the print “61/200.”
-This copy was sold in the 1990s to a collector in New England, where it remains.
-Happily, I was pleased recently to acquire a second example, number 596.
-It is identical to 69, except that the Collot sketch is neither signed nor numbered.
+Three such copies have come to light.
+In book No. 69, Collot signed the sketch in pencil and numbered the print “61/200.”
+It was sold in the 1990s to a collector in New England, where it remains.
+I was pleased recently to acquire two more examples.
+No. 76 is identical, including Collot’s signature and the print number “75/200” (left).
+The third, No. 596, is the same as the other two, except that the Collot sketch is unsigned and unnumbered.

 All this leaves the bibliophile with tantalizing questions.
-How many presentation copies with the facsimile letter and sketch of Churchill were commissioned?
+How many presentation copies with the facsimile letter and sketch of Churchill are there?
 The machine-made slipcase is not the same quality as the binding, suggesting that several were produced.
 Second, while one would expect the “temporary” paper cover to have been retained in the best French binder’s tradition, said cover is missing on my bound copy.
 Third, were these special bindings commissioned by Collot or by À La Voile Latine, or both?
-Fourth, was number 69 the only copy to bear Collot’s signature and number on his sketch of Churchill?
+Fourth, were Nos.
+69 and 75 the only copies besides HC24 to bear Collot’s signature and number on his sketch of Churchill?